CCBDA-UPC/Assignments-2025/Lab05.md

 Open the URL http://0.0.0.0:8000/ in your browser and test the web application.
 If you did all the steps correctly you shall be able to add a new entry to the database.

+The command will not return and will be updating the output with the requests that it is receiving.
+You need to type CONTROL-C to stop the container.
+Open a new terminal if you need to issue additional commands such as "docker stop" to alternativelly stop the container.

 ```bash
 _$ docker run -p 8000:8000 --env-file .env django-docker
 Watching for file changes with StatReloader